-Julie Friedlander, Bend the Arc, Associate Director of Leadership Initiatives
+Julie Friedlander, Bend the Arc, Program Director of Selah

-Julie Friedlander is the Associate Director of Leadership Initiatives at Bend the Arc: a Jewish Partnership for Justice.
+Julie Friedlander is the Program Director of Selah at Bend the Arc: a Jewish Partnership for Justice.
 Her work supports the Selah Leadership Program, where she has the privilege of working with some of the most innovative and inspiring Jewish social change leaders in the nation.
-Julie also sits on the organization’s Internal Culture Management Team.
+Julie also leads the organization’s Internal Culture Management Team.
 Prior to working at Bend the Arc, Julie was the first recipient of the Goldstone Fellowship at the International Criminal Tribunal for the former Yugoslavia (ICTY).
 In The Hague, Netherlands she worked in the Research Unit of the Office of the Prosecutor at the ICTY.
-She holds a Masters in International Affairs from The New School and a B.A. in Political Science with a minor in Human Rights from the University of Connecticut.
+She holds a Masters in International Affairs from The New School and a B.A. in Political Science from the University of Connecticut.

 What is included in the Selah Leadership Program?